Why Karez appeared in Xinjiang?

 The annual rainfall is only 16 millimeters in Turpan basin, but the evaporation can reach more than 3,600 mm.
 Although it is hot and scarcely rainy, the Turpan basin has the hydrogeological conditions for the construction of Karez: First, there are deep aquifers and abundant groundwater recharge sources.
 Second, there are large slopes that conduce to channel drainage.
 With mountain and peaks standing in Turpan’s north and west, where the rain and snow are concentrated in the river gullies and carry down the river.
 From the western mountains to the shores of southern basin, the horizontal distance is only 60 kilometers, while the height difference is 1,400 meters, and an average height difference is about 24 meters per kilometer.
 People skillfully take advantage of the slope difference and create Karez, thus utilize the underground currents buried deeply and bring in continuous flowing.

-Nowadays, Karez Well has become one of the most meaningful and popular tourism sites in Xinjiang, and adds a special highlight along the Silk Road Tour.
+Nowadays, Karez Well has become one of the most meaningful and popular tourism sites in Xinjiang, and adds a special highlight to Turpan China Silk Road tour.